OHS Committees, WHS Representatives and Designates

 • Make sure workers do not lose pay or other benefits while attending an OHS Committee meeting.

-• Make sure OHS Committee/Representative/Designate training is provided for:
+• Make sure OHS Committee, WHS Representative, and Designate training is provided for:

 • For all members of the OHS Committee, where 50 or more persons are employed at a work site.

-• For the co-chairpersons of the OHS Committee, where 10 to 49 persons are employed at a work site.
+• For the co-chairs of the OHS Committee, where 20 to 49 persons are employed at a work site.

-• A WHS Rrepresentative, where less than 10 persons are employed at a work site.
+• A WHS Representative, where less than 20 persons are employed at a work site.

 • A WHS Designate, where less than 6 persons are employed at a worksite.

-• Provide and pay for OHS Committee/Representative/Designate training and compensate workers for participating as if the training were part of regular work.
+• Provide and pay for OHS Committee, WHS Representative and Designate training and compensate workers for participating as if the training were part of regular work.

 • Have provisions for establishing and operating an OHS Committee, including procedural rules (i.e., terms of reference), such as how the Committee members will be selected, how the committee will perform their duties, etc.

-• Consult and co-operate with the OHS Committee, WHS Representative, or WHS Designate on all OHS matters.
+• Consult and co-operate with the OHS Committee, WHS Representative, or Designate on all OHS matters.

 • Respond in writing that a recommendation has been accepted or rejected (with a reason) within 30 days to the OHS Committee, WHS Representative, or Designate.